Thank you to Fairfield Thrifty Foods for their generous support of the July 17, 2016 Ross Bay Villa Garden Party

-Join us for Cream Tea and music on the lawn, guided house tours in period costumes, heritage displays and Victorian games at the annual Ross Bay Villa lawn party from 12:00 to 5:00 Sunday July 17, 2016. $12.00 for tea and tour or $7 each.
+Visitors enjoyed Cream Tea and music in the garden, guided house tours in period costumes, and heritage displays, children played Victorian games at the annual Ross Bay Villa garden party on Sunday July 17, 2016.

 Welcome to Ross Bay Villa!